johnlam1968/ibkr_headless_mcp/README.md

-# IBKR Headless MCP Server
+# A no-code IBKR Headless MCP Server

 This project provides an MCP (Model Context Protocol) server and tools for Interactive Brokers (IBKR) via ibind library.